Renew & Restore Detox Kit

 It Improves Insulin Sensitivity

-New research from Queen Margaret University in the U.K. shows that dark chocolate improves insulin sensitivity and decreases glucose levels in non-diabetic adults.
+New research from Queen Margaret University in the U.K. shows that dark chocolate improves insulin sensitivity and reduced insulin resistance by decreasing glucose levels in non-diabetic adults.

 Although there are many great health benefits of eating dark chocolate, there are also some downsides.

 It Contains Caffeine

 Dark chocolate contains 35 milligrams of caffeine per ounce compared to 145 milligrams for an 8-ounce cup of black coffee.
 Consider that if you’re trying to watch your caffeine intake or not hinder your ability to fall asleep at night.